brunopenso/awscognitodemo-webapp/README.md

 - Go to https://console.developers.google.com/
   - Create a new project
+    - Name: AwsMeetupDemo
-  - Menu > APIs & Services > consent screen
+  - Menu > APIs & Services > **OAuth consent screen**
+    - Select the Project
+    - Mask as external
     - Fill Name
     - Authorize Domain with <userpool_domainname>.auth.us-east-1.amazoncognito.com
     - Save
-  - Menu > APIs & Services > Credentials > + Create Credentials OAuth client ID
+  - Menu > APIs & Services > Credentials > + Create Credentials > OAuth client ID
     - Web application
     - Fill the Name
     - Save
-  - Select the application name and add Authorized redirect URIs with the value https://<userpool_domainname>.auth.us-east-1.amazoncognito.com/oauth2/idpresponse
   - Back to cognito, create the google identity provider, fill clientId and secret and scope(profile email openid).
   - Hit Enable google
   - Go to attribute mapping and do the same as the Facebook
   - Go to App Client Settings and enable google as a identity provider
+  - Go back to google
+    - Edit the application on the OAuth 2.0 Client Id
+    - Add Authorized redirect URIs with the value https://<userpool_domainname>.auth.us-east-1.amazoncognito.com/oauth2/idpresponse

 ### Create a lambda code

-Go to the AWS Console and Create a lambda with name myRandomNumber with all default configuration
+Go to the AWS Console and Create a lambda with name **myRandomNumber** with all default configuration

 Add this code
 ```javascript